 February 08, 2018

-The folks at American Masters came to us with a PBS documentary spanning the life of Sammy Davis Jr. The film visits his role in the Rat Pack, his career as a singer and dancer, his comedy routines, and his many deep and true relationships.
+The folks at American Masters came to us with a PBS documentary spanning the life of Sammy Davis Jr. The film visits his role in the Rat Pack, his career as a singer and dancer, his comedy routines, and an inside look at his many deep relationships.

 The documentary takes a tone that’s tactile and authentic.
 We had beautiful photography and archival footage of all shapes and sizes to use as platforms to portray Sammy’s life.